spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 the center of the extraction region in the cross-dispersion direction, but the width of the aperture is set by the `extract_width` value.

-For point source data, the cross-dispersion start and stop values may be shifted to account for the expected location of the source.
+For some instruments and modes, the cross-dispersion start and stop values may be shifted to account for the expected location of the source.
 This option is available for NIRSpec MOS, fixed-slit, and BOTS data, as well as MIRI LRS fixed-slit.
 If `use_source_posn` is set to None via the reference file or input parameters, it is turned on by default for all point sources in these modes, except NIRSpec BOTS.
-To turn it on for NIRSpec BOTS, set `use_source_posn` to True.
+To turn it on for NIRSpec BOTS or extended sources, set `use_source_posn` to True.
 To turn it off for any mode, set `use_source_posn` to False.
-The planned location for the source is calculated internally, via header metadata recording the source position and the spectral WCS transforms, then used to offset the extraction start and stop values in the cross-dispersion direction.
+If source position correction is enabled, the planned location for the source is calculated internally, via header metadata recording the source position and the spectral WCS transforms, then used to offset the extraction start and stop values in the cross-dispersion direction.

 A more flexible way to specify the source extraction region is via the `src_coeff` parameter. `src_coeff` is specified as a list of lists of floating-point